Woltvint/repo-secret-manager/README.md

 # uu-secret-manager

 A Node.js CLI tool to manage secrets in Git repositories using encrypted storage with ansible-vault.
+Written in TypeScript for type safety and better developer experience.

 ## Features